edhowland/vish/README.md

 Vish has a simple syntax but a very sparse runtime environment.
-However, by requiring Ruby libraries or gems and providinga thin wrapper to them, it can be turned into any Domain specific Language (DSL) for nearly any application.
+However, by requiring Ruby libraries or gems and providing a thin wrapper to them, it can be turned into any Domain specific Language (DSL) for nearly any application.
 It is written in Ruby and hosted in Ruby which provides a rich ecosystem of tools and libraries.